Last Updated on

 It is becoming more difficult to build an online presence for artists because of the amount of competition.
 The good news is that if you stick with the basics, you will find that it is easier than you thought.
 In this post, I will share with you 7 tips on building an Artist Facebook Page Following you can start using today.

-Many things have change for artists over the past fifteen plus years and it does not look like it will be slowing down anytime soon.
+Many things have changed for artists over the past fifteen plus years and it does not look like it will be slowing down anytime soon.

-WordPress made it possible for artists to build a professional artist website with the help of hosting services like BlueHost.
+- WordPress made it possible for artists to build a professional artist website with the help of hosting services like BlueHost.